- Technician Experience

 Pricing Scams In The Data Recovery Industry

-- If you get what feels like a form letter explaining why your drive needs a higher priced recovery, find another recovery company that is willing to look over the letter and let you know if it seems legitimate.
+If you get what feels like a form letter explaining why your drive needs a higher-priced data recovery service, find another recovery company that is willing to look over the letter and let you know if it seems legitimate.
 I have seen these diagnosis letters with laughable combinations of issues, but only if you know data recovery will you know they are completely unreasonable.
 But also note, if the second opinion company says, “This is completely fake, send it to me quickly”, it might not have been the best second opinion place to contact.

-- Be wary of places that that have “local data recovery location” for your area, but are actually just operating a drop-off location that then ships your drive out for recovery.
-If they make it clear it is just a drop-off location that is fine, but if they start customer relationships with a deception (saying they are local when they are not), I wouldn’t recommend going with them.
-This point is under pricing because if a company is paying for multiple drop-off locations across the nation, you can expect the pricing to be inflated to help pay for those drop-off locations.
+Be wary of places that have “local data recovery location” for your area, but are actually just operating a drop-off location that then ships your drive out for recovery.
+If they make it clear it is just a drop-off location that is fine, but if they start customer relationships with deception (saying they are local when they are not), I wouldn’t recommend going with them.
+This point is underpricing because if a company is paying for multiple drop-off locations across the nation, you can expect the pricing to be inflated to help pay for those drop-off locations.

 Summing It All Up